 By Robyn Walters

-Robyn Walters is a trans-elder.
-Her interests range from amateur radio and scuba diving to LGBT support, perpetual college classes, editing her husband’s 50+ novels and stories, and helping to proofread BWQ issues.
+Robyn Walters is a trans-elder whose interests range from amateur radio and scuba diving to LGBT support, perpetual college classes, editing her husband’s 50+ novels and stories, writing, and helping to proof BWQ issues.